FreeCAD/FreeCAD-documentation/wiki/Topological_data_scripting.md

 ### Rotate a shape

-To rotate a shape, you need to specify the rotation center, the axis, and the rotation angle   *
+To rotate a shape, you need to specify the rotation center, the axis, and the rotation angle:

 ```python